Starrylay/StyliTruth/README.md

 ![](./images_stylitruth/main.png)

-Respo for paper “Balancing Stylization and Truth via Disentangled Representation Steering”
+Repository for paper “Balancing Stylization and Truth via Disentangled Representation Steering”.
+Data and code will be published soon.